BDGKK/Military_Webapp/README.md

 - registration page:
     - GET (domain)/registration/columnData
-        - This API gets the ranks, regiments, cities and provinces data
+        - Gets the ranks, regiments, cities and provinces data
         - This data is for the dropdown fields in the registry page

     - POST (domain)/registration/registryData
-		- It inserts the data into the Database (Tables: user_table)
+		- It inserts the new user data into the Database (Tables: user_table)
 		- If there are no issues, it sends an OK response with the userId
 		- It checks whether the gmail address already exists in the table
             - If so, it doesn't insert the data and sends an error message